Norinot/sarayszonyeghaz/README.md

 ## Frontend Requirements:
  * You have installed the latest version of [Node.js and npm](https://nodejs.org/en/download/).
 This project was developed with Node.js v18.17.1.
  * You have installed the latest version of [Angular CLI](https://angular.io/cli).
-This project was developed with Angular CLI v13.0.4 (replace with your Angular version).
+This project was developed with Angular CLI v17.0.0

 ### Installing SARAY Szőnyegház
 To install SARAY Szőnyegház, follow these steps: